Top Challenges for Embedded Analytics and How to Overcome Them

 - Analytics 3.0 – the era of data-enriched offerings

-It’s hard to keep up with all the new tools and technologies in the embedded analytics space.
+Keeping up with all the new embedded analytics trends is hard.
 And it’s even harder to understand the way they work and connect with one another for maximum effectiveness.

-Solution: The change is inevitable.
-In the future embedded analytics tools and technologies must and will continue to evolve along with the organizations and users that use them.
-The level of change is of course difficult, no matter what the benefits of modern BI solutions are.
+Solution: Change is inevitable.
+In the future, embedded analytics tools and technologies must and will continue to evolve along with the organizations and users that use them.
+The level of change is difficult, no matter what the benefits of modern embedded analytics solutions are.

 Fortunately, modern BI and embedded analytics platforms are making the shift a lot easier.
 For example, they can: